apiad/violetear/docs/examples/fluid-grid.md

         xs=(400, 1)
     )
 ))

 # ... rest of your styles
 ```

 The method `StyleSheet.extend(...)` receives another stylesheet and copies all its styles.
-A preset, like `FlexGrid`, is really just a class that inherits `StyleSheet` and creates a lot of predefined styles in its constructor.
+A preset, like `FlexGrid`, is really just a class that inherits from `StyleSheet` and creates a lot of predefined styles in its constructor.
 The `FlexGrid` class generates styles just like the ones we designed here, with a base number of columns, and a set of optional breakpoints.
 It also allows customizing all class names, but by default it uses just the ones we defined in this example.

 ??? note "To be honest..."

     To be honest, the `FlexGrid` preset doesn't include the `.fixed` class (although it might in the future), and of course our first couple of aesthetic styles to make containers and cols visible won't be there either, so techincally you'd still have to add a few rules manually, but the bulk of the work is already done for you!